kmeaton/RNASeq_Workshop/README.md

 ### Assessing raw read quality

+For this tutorial, we are going to use a sample RNA-Seq dataset from [this paper](https://www.science.org/doi/full/10.1126/sciadv.aay3423).
+The authors examined how gene expression changed in several species of fish as they were exposed to abnormally warm temperatures over several months.
+We will use RNA-Seq data from one of the species (the spiny chromis damselfish, *Acanthochromis polyacanthus*) and compare gene expression between two months (December, when temperatures were relatively normal, and February, when temperatures were far above average).

-In your home directory (MAYBE?
-MIGHT HAVE TO COPY THESE IN?
-CAN WE HAVE A CLASS DIRECTORY?), you should have eight fastq files with the extension ".fq".
+In your home directory, you should have eight fastq files with the extension ".fq".
 These are our raw sequences.
 Before we can do any analysis on them, we have to clean them to remove any low-quality reads or contamination.
 We'll start by examining the quality of the raw sequences, using the program FastQC.

 First, create a new directory for our FastQC results to go into:
 ```shell